-The Mourilyan Mill ran special picnic trains, usually to The operation of tourist passenger trains over cane Liverpool Creek, for many years.
+The Mourilyan Mill ran special picnic trains, usually to Liverpool Creek, for many years.
 These were generally organised by the Mourilyan School of Arts.
 They were always well attended with people coming from all over the district.
 The mill would provide the locomotives and fuel, the crews would donate their time and the Queensland Government Railways would provide "H" wagons from their Innisfail Tramway fleet.
 Three trains were necessary with one from the mill, one from Boogan and one from the Harbour Line.
 Steam locos were generally used and later diesel locomotives were utilised.
 These trains ceased when the Government Railway could no longer provide "H" wagons due to the changeover to bulk sugar (about 1961).